10 Off the Beaten Path Places That You Need to Visit in France

-This small village located not far from the Mediterranean coast is known for its year-long mild climate.
-It has been home to a number of universities since the year 1409 and as such is an important educational and cultural center.
-You can spend the day exploring the many universities, art museums, and libraries, taking in the architecture of the old town and shopping in the new town.
-You should also see how many fountains you can spot—Aix is nicknamed The City of a Thousand Fountains, after all!
+This major Southern France city, in fact the 7th biggest of France, is located not far from the Mediterranean coast and is known for its year-long mild climate.
+It has been home to a number of universities since the 12th century and is such an important educational and cultural center.
+You can spend the day exploring the medieval city center and its many very fashionable boutiques, people watching at one of the many cafes, visiting the Fabre museum and learning about the local impressionist painter Frederic Bazille, taking in the architecture of the town..
+Be ready to fall in love with Montpellier!

 Nîmes has a history dating back to Ancient Rome, which is why this city also carries the moniker “French Rome.”
 Feel like you are stepping back into ancient history by visiting the amphitheater, the most well-preserved Roman arena in all of France.
 Other quintessential Roman sites include the Pont du Gard aqueduct, the Maison Carrée temple, the Tour Magne, and the Jardins de la Fontaine.
 It’s not all Ancient Rome in Nîmes though.
 You can also find a gothic-style cathedral and a fine arts museum.
 You also get to brag to your friends that you got to see the birthplace of denim (de Nîmes, from Nîmes)!
 Check out this awesome guide about Nîmes.